trendyminds/guide/README.md

 ### pluginNameOverride
 Intuitive, human-readable plugin name for the end user.

-<a id="config-settings-templateOverride"></a>
-### templateOverride
-For more control over the output, you may optionally override the default template.

-Path is relative to ../craft/templates/.

 <a id="config-settings-section"></a>
 ### section
 Entries in this section must have associated urls.